MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 Are you doing anything to go the other way?

 (Andrew)
-In japanese "Omotenashi", "do good to others without expecting anything in return".
+In Japanese "Omotenashi", "do good to others without expecting anything in return".
 Try to greet everyone that way and provide [a] service.

 They can do what they want in the space and we will provide a service.